madebysimon/OPUS/sos/index.md

 | Anonyme Spieler | [✆ 040 2099009](tel:49402099009) |

-## Help someone with a crisis
+## Help someone in a crisis
-1. Protect your own safety and wellbeing before assisting others.
+1. Safety first, maintain boundaries
-	> **Do not** take it upon yourself to **approach someone who is highly agitated or violent** or decide by yourself what is in the person's best interests.
+	> **Do not approach and do not touch someone who is highly agitated or violent** or decide by yourself what is in the person's best interests.

-	> **For your safety** - as well as that of others and the person in distress - those decisions should be left to trained professionals.

-2. Recognize your limits and maintain boundaries
-	- What you can't do:
+	- Protect your own safety, physical and mental wellbeing before assisting others.
+Recognize your limits, be aware of your own needs and seek support for yourself.
+		-  You **cannot** decide for another person whether or not he/she wants help
-		- you cannot control how your effort is met, how other people respond to you
+		- You **cannot** control how your effort is met, how other people respond to you
-		- you cannot decide for another person whether or not he/she wants help
-	- What you can do:
-		- be aware of your own needs and seek support for yourself
 		- be honest with yourself about how much time and effort you can afford to spend in helping

-		- be genuinely concerned and supportive
+	> **For your safety** - as well as that of others and the person in distress - those decisions should be left to trained professionals

+2. Be ready to recognize need for professional intervention
+	- if you feel strongly uneasy or seriously concerned at any times do not hessitate and involve emergency services (see [suicide warning signs →](#suicide-warning-signs)) or [seek help by professionals →](#lifelines-and-phone-numbers)
+		- Direct the person to professional help.
+Offer to accompany him/her to the next psychotherapist or emergency room or encourage him/her to call and make an appointment right then and there.

 3. How to help
-- Take the person aside and talk to him / her in private for undivided attention.
+	- Take the person aside for undivided attention and to talk in private.
-- Listen carefully and with sensitivity.
-Listen in an open minded and nonjudgmental way.
+	- Listen **carefully** and with sensitivity in an open minded and **nonjudgmental** way.
+Do not argue.
-- Be honest and direct, but nonjudgmental.
+	- **Be honest** and direct, do not lie.
 Share what you have observed and why it concerns you.
+For example:
-For example: "I've noticed that you've been missing class a lot lately and you aren't answering your phone or text messages like you used to.
+		> "I've noticed that you've been missing a lot lately and you aren't answering your phone or text messages like you used to.
 I'm worried about you."
 	- Note that distress often comes from conflicting feelings or demands.
-- Make a referral.
-Direct the person to the Counseling and Mental Health Center (CMHC).
-Encourage him or her to call and make an appointment right then and there.
-Even better yet: offer to accompany him or her to CMHC.
 	- Follow up.
 Let the person know that you'll be checking back with him or her later to see how things turned out.
 	- Responding in a caring way to a person in distress can help prevent the distressed person's situation from escalating into a crisis.

 ### Suicide Warning Signs
 include: